iverinaivanova/Linguistic-Mechanisms-in-the-Section-Types-of-a-Research-Article/README.md

 - SpaCy version  2.2.4
 - When you load the scripts in the IDE, before you run them, make sure that you have configured the Python Interpreter.
 To do so:
   - go to File > Settings > Project: Users > Python Interpreter > Project interpreter > Expand the list of available interpreters > Select the target interpreter
-- To isntall spacy, you can use the following command: `pip install spacy`
+- To install spacy, you can use the following command: `pip install spacy`
-- To dowmload a statistical model, you can use the following command: `python -m spacy download en_core_web_sm`.
+- To download a statistical model, you can use the following command: `python -m spacy download en_core_web_sm`.
 It downloads the small statistical model for English.